WEHRWOLF: Hitler’s headquarters in Ukraine

 THE PRIVATE WW2 MUSEUM

-On your way next to the Vinnytsia-Zhytomyr highway exit, regardless of whether you cover the distance by car or bus+walking, you would inevitably pass the private museum, devoted to the history of Vinnytsia region during the Second World War, yet which has a little in common (in fact nothing factual) with the ‘Wehrwolf’ military headquarters.
+On your way next to the Vinnytsia-Zhytomyr highway exit, regardless of whether you cover the distance by car or bus+walking, you would inevitably pass the private museum, devoted to the history of Vinnytsia region during the Second World War, yet which has little in common (in fact nothing factual) with the ‘Wehrwolf’ military headquarters.
 In the years after the fall of the Soviet Union a large part of the former Hitler’s HQ, Sperrkreis II (Zone II) was privatized by private individualsю.
 The very museum you face on the way to ‘Wehrwolf’ was fenced to commerce the proximity to the famous site and to take advantage of the associations.
 The traditionally modest Ukrainian museum fee of 1$ would access you to see the open-air collection of vehicles of different periods, as well as the indoor exhibition of a weapon, communicational equipment, banners, and uniforms, including the WW2 period and some modern conflicts.
 Any of these items come under the ‘Wehrwolf’ and have been bought and brought here from different parts of the country.
 Considering the pure nominal relationship to the ‘Wehrwolf’, the museum worth a shortstop, including a purpose to feed the local dogs.

 ENTRANCE / MUSEUM

 10 minutes of walk or 2 minutes of a car ride along the former Soviet children’s holiday-camp (also once cut the territory of the former Hitler’s headquarters) would lead you to the main (only) entrance to the site, which is now attributed as ‘WEHRWOLF’ Historical and Memorial Complex In Memory of the Victims of the Nazis’.
 The front-side information board worth a minute of your attention prior to the ticket office and a paper booklet for 0.2$.
-The first panorama inside the fenced territory includes the open field with minor trees, a temporary exhibition of modern vehicles and the portrait sculptures of the Soviet period.
+The first panorama inside the fenced territory includes the open field with minor trees, a temporary exhibition of modern vehicles, and the portrait sculptures of the Soviet period.
 The one-room museum to the left allocates a tiny exposition on the History of Ukraine during the Second World War with the general-topic items and a few indeed excavated on the site of the former ‘Wehrwolf’.

 THE RUINS OF THE BOMB-SHELTER

 Once we find ourselves beyond the fence of the Memorial complex, we make into the former Zone 2 (Sperrkreis II), the largest of three zones in ‘Wehrwolf’, which once accommodated the administrative personnel and the guards of the headquarters.
 The area was a location home for the largest (of three) concrete bunker within ‘Wehrwolf’.
 The now-vanished erection was an air-raid shelter of one of the conventional types used in Wehrmacht, known as ‘DOPPELGRUPPENUNTERSTAND REGELBAU 102’, which can be translated as ‘The shelter with two sections of 102 building standard’.
 The bunker was 15 meters in length and 11.5 meters in width with the walls 2.5 meters in thickness and two proved premises with a ventilation system.
 The building-up (winter-spring 1942) of the shelter demanded no less than 795 cubic meters of concrete and it was later used to store provision and alcohol during the hot Ukrainian summer in the context of the close-to-minimum probability of the air raids, equally far from the frontlines on the East and West).
-The ration of apr.
+The ratio of Apr.
 60 meters of cubic concrete on every square meter of useful space made the bunkers of ‘Wehrwolf’ the most staunched among Hitler’s headquarters.

 The large fragments of the reinforced concrete, spread across the open field in the center of the former ‘Sperrkreis II’ (Zone 2) in our days are nothing more than the ruins of the former concrete bunker.
 The intended detonation of a giant air bomb inside one of the premises had been so devastating, that the explosion not only terminated the erection but also diffused the multitone fragments dozens of meters from the initial foundation.
 Soon after the demolition of the bunker back in January 1944 by the Germans, the Soviet NKGB commission performed the failed efforts to reveal the elusive underground premises under the bunker and the modern pit along the foundation of the former shelter is not more than a reminder of that poor detective work.
 Indeed, the large concrete fragment within the foundation site is the former inforced roof.
 On the other hand, the largest and heaviest piece can be found 50 meters distanced from the foundation and identified as a part of the front wall, which still includes the remains of the former ventilation system.